refinedev/refine/documentation/docs/api-reference/mui/hooks/useAutocomplete/index.md

 ### `sorters`

 It allows to show the options in the desired order. `sorters` will be passed to the `getList` method from the `dataProvider` as parameter via the `useList` hook.
-It is used to send sort query parameters to the API.
+It is used to send `sorters` query parameters to the API.

 [Refer to the `CrudSorting` interface for more information &#8594](docs/api-reference/core/interfaceReferences#crudsorting)